 Not quite as funny now, hey?
 A little too close to home?
 Ya, I hear ya…

-I had a wake-up call in January when I got some test results myself.
+I had a wake-up call in January when I got some unfavourable test results.
 Turns out I have something called triglycerides.
 What in the world is a triglyceride!?!
 Perhaps a triglyceride is just an underachieving glyceride that really puts in the effort… I’ll show myself out.
 (Writing about humour is harder than it looks.)

 Triglycerides are actually good for you . . .
 For the most part.
-Apparently, though you have as many as I do, it’s not such a great thing.
-The pandemic has taken a toll, and it’s been harder to find humour in the world.
-We’ve lost the funny and found the cholesterol.
+If you have as many as I do, it’s not such a great thing.

 But I believe there’s an even better way overall.
 Here it is, ready?
 Just go do something, anything.
 Get out there.
 Try different experiences.
 If you can make it something new, all the better.

-We’ve moulded and perfected them.
-We’ve added jokes and embellishments, and for that one moment, we’re the centre of attention.
+You’ve moulded and perfected them.
+Perhaps you’ve added jokes and embellishments, and for that one moment, you’re the centre of attention.
 The man.
-People want to hear more, and they want to take part and say, “That reminds me of myself.”
+People want to hear more and take part and say, “That reminds me of myself.”
 Freud referred to humour as a recognition of the familiar.
-Isn’t it crazy that we all seem to find similar things “familiar”?

 That’s it!
 That’s the secret.
-You just gotta do something.
+You just gotta get out there and do something.
 Nothing funny happens when the same old, same old keeps happening.
-So my recommendation moving forward?
+So, my recommendation moving forward?
 Do something.
-I’ve got four easy ideas for getting out and creating experiences you can laugh about later on:

 Call a friend and go for a walk

-I have a friend Charlie, and we always seem to head out for a stroll together at the oddest times.
+I have a friend, Charlie, and we always seem to head out for a stroll together at the oddest times.
 Like 11pm, kinda odd time.
 But it’s wonderful to catch up, reminisce, and talk about our plans for the future.
 So many fun stories and memories come from those walks.
 One of our favourites involves $10 slammed on a closed restaurant window and a very near code brown.
 Perhaps that story is best expounded on another time.
-All the while, we’re getting our heart rates up, getting some easy exercise, and enjoying a quiet Vancouver night.
+When we get together for a walk we’re getting our heart rates up, getting some easy exercise, and enjoying a quiet Vancouver night.

 Find a favourite street joke

-Now that we get to see people again, you never know when a well-timed gag can come in handy.
+You never know when a well-timed gag can come in handy.
 Being funny is so much harder than recognizing funny, so learn a few great street jokes to get you started if need be.
-Now, just wait for the right moment to unleash this pearl and prepare for the adulations to roll in.
-Feel free to use the joke above as a starter.
+Now, wait for the right moment to unleash this pearl and prepare for the adulations to roll in.

 See something new

 Maybe go check out a local comedy show.
 Laughter is a great way to get all that stress out of your system.
-Science fact, if your stress doesn’t come out as a laugh, it will exit as a fart which in and of itself may cause laughter.
+If your stress doesn’t come out as a laugh, it will exit as a fart which in and of itself may cause laughter.
 We’ve come full circle on this one.

 Go to a place you’ve never been to before